Josh Jung Player Props: Rangers vs. Yankees

 Josh Jung At The Plate

-- Jung has four doubles, five home runs and six walks while hitting .269.
+- Jung is batting .260 with four doubles, five home runs and six walks.

-- Jung has reached base via a hit in 18 games this year (of 24 played), and had multiple hits in seven of those games.
+- Jung has picked up a hit in 18 of 25 games this year, with multiple hits seven times.

-- In four games this year, he has hit a long ball (16.7%, and 5% of his trips to the dish).
+- Looking at the 25 games he has played this year, he's hit a long ball in four of them (16.0%), and in 4.9% of his trips to the plate.

-- Jung has driven home a run in eight games this year (33.3%), including more than one RBI in 20.8% of his games and producing three or more of his team's runs on three occasions..
+- In eight games this year (32.0%), Jung has picked up an RBI, and in five of those games (20.0%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 - He has scored a run in 11 games this season, with multiple runs four times.